-3. Requirements for the Master of Health Science Degree
+5. Requirements for the Master of Health Science Degree

-To satisfy the requirements for the Master of Health Science degree, a candidate shall complete not less than twelve units of study approved by the School comprising:
+To be eligible for the award of the Master of Health Science degree a candidate shall successfully complete not less than twelve (12) units of study selected from the Schedule of Units attached to these Rules.